golang/tools/internal/mcp/design/design.md

 func (*StreamableClientTransport) Connect(context.Context) (Stream, error)
 ```

-**Differences from mcp-go**: In mcp-go, server authors create an `MCPServer`,
-populate it with tools, resources and so on, and then wrap it in an `SSEServer`
-or `StdioServer`.
-Users can manage their own sessions with `RegisterSession`
-and `UnregisterSession`.
-Rather than use a server constructor to get a distinct
-server for each connection, there is a concept of a "session tool" that
-overlays tools for a specific session.
+**Differences from mcp-go**: In mcp-go, server authors create an `MCPServer`, populate it with tools, resources and so on, and then wrap it in an `SSEServer` or `StdioServer`.
+Users can manage their own sessions with `RegisterSession` and `UnregisterSession`.
+Rather than use a server constructor to get a distinct server for each connection, there is a concept of a "session tool" that overlays tools for a specific session.

-We find the similarity in names among the three server types to be confusing,
-and we could not discover any uses of the session methods in the open-source
-ecosystem.
-Furthermore, we believe that a server factory (`getServer`) provides
-equivalent functionality as the per-session logic of mcp-go, with a smaller API
-surface and fewer overlapping concepts.

-Additionally, individual handlers and transports here have a minimal API, and
-do not expose internal details.
-Customization of things like handlers or
+Here, we tried to differentiate the concept of a `Server`, `HTTPHandler`, and `Transport`, and provide per-session customization through either the `getServer` constructor or middleware.
+Additionally, individual handlers and transports here have a minimal API, and do not expose internal details.
+(Open question: are we oversimplifying?)
-session management is intended to be implemented with middleware and/or
-compositional patterns.

 #### Other transports

 We also provide a couple of transport implementations for special scenarios.
-An InMemoryTransport can be used when the client and server reside in the same
-process.
-A LoggingTransport is a middleware layer that logs RPC logs to a desired
-location, specified as an io.Writer.
+An InMemoryTransport can be used when the client and server reside in the same process.
+A LoggingTransport is a middleware layer that logs RPC logs to a desired location, specified as an io.Writer.

 ```go
 // An InMemoryTransport is a [Transport] that communicates over an in-memory